Stuycs-K/project03-final-9-serryl-scanduram/DEVLOG.md

 ###2024-01-10
     School: During school, Margaux worked on creating the history functions.
 The function reading a file back works, along with the creator function.
 I used code found online to use the current date and time to differnetiate file names.
 I also fixed the username issue and the some clients saving, some not.
     Home: I created the directory print function, fixed bugs, and fixed formatting.
 I changed it so the client writes to the file instead of the server and removed subserver_logic as it wasn't doing anything.

+###2024-01-11
+    School: During school, I worked on fixing the directory functions.
+This involved actually creating the files (oops) and fixing the formatting of how the messages were saved.